 Call of Juarez: The Cartel Review

-By Kevin Mitchell Posted on November 15, 2011
+By Kevin Mitchell | Posted: November 15, 2011

 It's Thursday at 7pm and the sun is just about to set.
 It casts an ominous glow on a run-down building on the outskirts of Los Angeles.
 Inside, six armed and dangerous criminals nervously prepare for anything that tries to break in.
 Each second lasts forever; sweat drips down from the brow of the leader as he counts down the seconds.
 Hanging on to a glimmer of hope, almost simultaneously, each one sees what will become the beginning of the end.
 Sirens can be heard coming closer and closer.
 Shadows begin to creep ever so slowly under each and every window.
 The moment they have been dreading has finally arrived and with a white flash it is all over…

 What does the above fiction have to do with Call of Juarez: The Cartel?
 Nothing, because the new Call of Juarez is a worthless, broken mess of a game.
-I literally can not come up with one reason to recommend this game to anyone.
-If this were the new Wild West, I’d rather go back to the old Wild West and just hang myself.
+I literally cannot come up with one reason to recommend this game to anyone.
+If this were the new Wild West, I'd rather go back to the old Wild West and just hang myself.

 How awesome would it be if the co-op mission modes could play out just like this?
 Criminals nervously waiting for the Police to show up, not knowing where or when they are coming.
 It would be the perfect blend of action and thriller, but instead we are left with a broken mess that dares to call itself a game.
 The new Wild West sucks, straight and simple.

-Breaking from its franchise roots, Call of Juarez The Cartel allows you to play as three modern day law enforcement officers (LAPD, DEA & FBI).
+Breaking from its franchise roots, Call of Juarez: The Cartel allows you to play as three modern-day law enforcement officers (LAPD, DEA & FBI).
 The campaign can be played solo or online with up to 2 other players.
 If you decide to play through it solo, the other two members of your team will be controlled by the A.I.
-Before each mission, players are able to walk around and select weapon load outs before starting the mission.
+Before each mission, players are able to walk around and select weapon loadouts before starting the mission.
 This is the only time that players may join in the created match.
 There is no drop-in/drop-out support.
 Well, you can drop out at any time, but you cannot join in anytime.
 Why they decided to do this I may never know, as people would rather start matches and have others join in when they want instead of waiting around in a lobby for someone to join.
-If you are playing with others and someone doesn’t want to watch the cut scenes, then no one gets to.
-That’s right, if you hit the button to skip them, it skips it for everyone.
+If you are playing with others and someone doesn't want to watch the cutscenes, then no one gets to.
+That's right, if you hit the button to skip them, it skips it for everyone.
 How is that fun?
-It’s not fun, nothing about this game is fun.
+It's not fun, nothing about this game is fun.

 The graphics are atrocious and the sound is terrible.
 The interior of buildings are too dark to see anything happening, and some outdoor areas have a blinding bloom effect.
 The gameplay is just as bad as the rest of the game.
 The gun mechanics don't feel right with an unnatural feel to them.
 Enemies for the most part only pay attention to you if you are playing it solo and the ability to get revived only exists if you are playing with someone else.
 You are able to revive other players by waving a magic hand in front of their face, but the A.I. wasn't programmed to do this if you play solo.
 Why?
 I don't know, but what is the point of having them there if they are so useless?